See you on July 23 at 6 pm for our exclusive Live event, Algae in Everyday Life !

 ChlorellaChlorella vulgaris) possesses an individualized nucleus with a chelating membrane — a property absent in spirulina — which gives it superior support in the elimination of heavy metals.
 Spirulina is richer in phycocyanin (a blue antioxidant pigment) and is generally better tolerated at the beginning of a treatment.
 Chlorella is denser in chlorophyll and iron.
 Both microalgae are complementary and can be combined for a more complete nutritional spectrum.

-❇️ To learn more about the action of chlorophyll, check out our blog article: Chlorophyll, a green treasure allied with your health (by Eric Darche, agronomist)
+❇️ To learn more about the action of chlorophyll, check out our blog article: Chlorophyll, a green treasure allied with your health (by Eric Darche, agronomist engineer)

-> Complete nutritional sheet of the Center for the Study and Promotion of Algae (for 100g of dehydrated seaweed)
+Complete nutritional profile of the Algae Study and Valorization Center (for 100g of dehydrated seaweed)

 "For excellent organic products, you can order from Biovie with your eyes closed."